 Mechanical Advantage Calculator

-Calculate the mechanical advantage of any simple machine by comparing output force to input force.
-Use it to evaluate levers, pulleys, ramps, and other force-multiplying devices.
+Calculate the mechanical advantage of any simple machine as the ratio of output force to input force.
+Use it to evaluate lever systems, pulley arrangements, ramps, gears, and any force-multiplying mechanism.

 About this calculator